nitai-lb/Data-Structure-AVL-Tree/README.md

 Node.java - A class that represents a nodes instances of the tree.

 BTreePrinter.java - A class that print out a binary tree after entering a root node as an argument.
+(This file is not part of the main package)